House Jan. 6 panel subpoenas 10 former White House aides

-The subpoenas, including demands for documents and testimony from former senior adviser Stephen Miller and former press secretary Kayleigh McEnany, bring the House panel tasked with investigating the insurrection even closer inside Trump’s inner circle — and closer to Trump himself.
+The subpoenas issued Tuesday, which included demands for documents and testimony from former senior adviser Stephen Miller and former press secretary Kayleigh McEnany, bring the House panel tasked with investigating the insurrection even closer inside Trump’s inner circle — and closer to Trump himself.
 They come a day after the committee subpoenaed six other associates of the former president who spread mistruths about widespread fraud in the election and strategized about how to thwart President Joe Biden’s victory.

 “The Select Committee wants to learn every detail of what went on in the White House on January 6th and in the days beforehand,” said Mississippi Rep. Bennie Thompson, the Democratic chairman of the panel.
 “We need to know precisely what role the former president and his aides played in efforts to stop the counting of the electoral votes and if they were in touch with anyone outside the White House attempting to overturn the outcome of the election.”

 Later Tuesday, a federal judge rejected Trump’s request to block the National Archives from releasing White House documents concerning the Jan.
 6 insurrection to the House committee.
-Trump is expected to appeal the ruling and it is likely to eventually reach the U.S. Supreme Court.
+Trump has filed notice that he will appeal the ruling, and it is likely to eventually reach the U.S. Supreme Court.

 It is so far unclear if the Jan.
 6 panel will subpoena Trump, though the committee’s leaders have said they haven’t ruled anything out.
 The panel has now issued more than 30 subpoenas, including to White House Chief of Staff Mark Meadows, longtime ally Steve Bannon and others who were close to the former president.